unmade/am-date-picker/README.md

 ## API Documentation

+This component supports `ngMessages`.
+Supported attributes are:

+- `required`: whether a required date is not set.
+- `minDate`: whether the selected date is before the minimum allowed date.
+- `maxDate`: whether the selected date is after the maximum allowed date.
+- `valid`: whether the specified is not valid date.

 All settings can be provided as attributes in the `am-date-picker` or globally configured through the `amDatePickerConfig`.

 | Attribute              | Type          | Description |